 SPRINGFIELD -- On the eve of his final homecoming game, Noah Bonura was wondering where the last four years had gone.

-Wearing his blue Bulldogs jersey, Bonura thanked everyone for coming to what has grown into Springfield High’s most popular event of the homecoming week festivities — the annual bonfire.
+Wearing his blue Bulldogs jersey, Bonura thanked everyone for coming to what has grown into Springfield High School’s most popular event of the homecoming week festivities — the annual bonfire.

-“I never really thought that this day was gonna come,” Bonura said with his Springfield High teammates gathered behind him.
+“I never really thought that this day was gonna come,” Bonura said with his SHS teammates gathered behind him.
 “It’s really kind of emotional in a way.
 It’s been four years, and you wouldn’t think that it would go by so fast, but here we are.”

 A lively bonfire and fireworks show concluded the Town of Springfield’s annual bonfire on Thursday, Oct.
 3.

 Springfield High football players, cheerleaders, students, faculty, and families came out for the festive gathering, which has been held on Councilman Tab Lobell’s four-acre plot for the last eight years.

 And Lobell said there are no plans for the ritual to cool off anytime soon.